jStimpert0430/TofuPad/README.md

 `GP18(Default Select button) - Button 11(Left side square button) `

+### Important: Remember when you're soldering buttons on the faceplate with the face down, right and left will be switched, we've all made those mistakes.

 ## Assembly
 1. Snap keyboard microswitches into plate sockets with pins facing south